briglx/briglx.github.io/source/_posts/2023-11-10-analyzing-azure-pricing.md

 author: brig
 ---

-Customer often ask me about how to analyze their Azure costs.
+Customers often ask me about how to analyze their Azure costs.
 This is a very broad question and there are many ways to answer it.
 This post will focus on the different types of prices, discounts, and offers that are available.
 I will also provide some examples of how to use the Azure APIs to analyze your costs.

 ## Azure Pricing